 Research at Nordcee spans the range from microbial ecology, molecular biology, biogeochemistry, microbial physiology to geobiology.
 We are concerned with the role of micro-organisms in controlling the cycling of elements on the modern Earth and how this role has changed through geologic time.
 We work in diverse environments ranging from lakes to the oceans and in geologic formations of all ages.

-The Max-Planck Odense Center on the Evolutionary Biodemography of Aging has a coherent focus on research to discover the basic causes and key consequences of age trajectories of health and longer lives.
+Biodemography Unit, University of Southern Denmark (SDU)on the Evolutionary Biodemography of Aging has a coherent focus on research to discover the basic causes and key consequences of age trajectories of health and longer lives.
 The focus is unitary, but the research is highly interdisciplinary.
-The scientists working at the Center are drawn from demography, evolutionary biology, epidemiology, mathematics and statistics.
+The scientists working at the unit are drawn from demography, evolutionary biology, epidemiology, mathematics and statistics.